awsdocs/amazon-route53-docs/doc_source/routing-to-rds-db.md

 ## Prerequisites<a name="routing-to-rds-db-prerequisites"></a>

 Before you get started, you need the following:
 + An Amazon RDS DB instance\.
 + A registered domain name\. \(You don't need to use Route 53 as the domain registrar\.\)
 + Route 53 as the DNS service for the domain\.
 If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

   For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 ## Configuring Amazon Route 53 So You Can Use Your Domain Name to Open Connections<a name="routing-to-rds-db-procedures"></a>

 To configure Amazon Route 53 so you can use your domain name to open connections to an Amazon RDS database instance, perform the following procedures\.
-First you get the domain name that is associated with your DB instance, and then you create a CNAME record that maps your domain name to the domain name of your DB instance\.
+First you get the domain name that is associated with your DB instance, and then you create a CNAME record that maps your domain name to the domain name of your DB instance\.<a name="routing-to-rds-db-get-instance-domain-name-procedure"></a>

 **To get the domain name for your Amazon RDS DB instance**